 6 TESTS

 6.1 The valve shall be tested for inspiration and expiration pressures.
-The resistance to flow at 25 l/min shall not be more than 78 N/m2 (approximately 0.8 cm of water) during inspiration and 98 N/m2 (approximately 1.0 cm of water) during expiration.
+The resistance to flow at 25 litre/min shall not be more than 78 N/m2 (approximately 0.8 cm of water) during inspiration and 98 N/m2 (approximately 1.0 cm of water) during expiration.

 6.2 The functioning of the valve shall remain unimpaired when the valve is operated at a frequency of 40 respirations per minute.